thill/kafkacap/kafkacap-core/README.md

 A single process that listens to a stream of messages, buffers them to a queue, and publishes them to a single Kafka Topic.
 On its own, this process is not fault-tolerant and its outbound topic is not guaranteed to contain all messages sent on the inbound transport.

 ### Queueing
 A Capture process queues messages before writing them to Kafka.
 This is done to reduce back-pressure on the receiver.
-A sufficiently large queue will also be able to queue messages in the event of a Kafka Outage until that outage is resolved.
+A sufficiently large queue will also be able to queue messages during a full Kafka outage until the outage is resolved.
 * In-Memory: `MemoryCaptureQueue` will queue all received messages in-memory.
 Capacity is limited by the underlying queue implementation and the JVM heap size.
 * Chronicle: `ChronicleCaptureQueue` will queue all messages to disk using [Chronicle-Queue](https://github.com/OpenHFT/Chronicle-Queue).
 Capacity is limited only by available disk space.
 This implementation is recommended when messages must be captured and buffered in the event of a Kafka Cluster outage.